-Join Curt Frye for an in-depth discussion in this video Preserving data integrity using transactions, part of Up and Running with VBA in Access.
+Join Curt Frye for an in-depth discussion in this video Preserving data integrity using transactions, part of Access: VBA.

 It's easy to make mistakes when you edit table data, so most databases have a transaction system that lets you verify that you want to make your change.
 Transactions work by accepting your changes as temporary input and letting you ask the user if they're sure they want to make the change.
 If so, Access completes the transaction.
 If not, it returns the table to its previous state, and it discards the changes.
 The table we will work with is the Clients table, so I'll just double-click that over in the Navigation pane to open it.